The Attest Brand Index is a platform agnostic measure of a brand’s total brand equity in the Snacks sector, as determined by real consumers.

 What do we mean by ‘platform agnostic’?
 We mean the results are not influenced by any particular method of obtaining them, such as looking only at social media mentions, or brand search terms.
-This reduces bias and provides a much more accurate view of a brand’s strength in any given category.
+This provides a much more accurate view of a brand’s strength in any given category by reducing bias.

 Our data is gathered every quarter from an online survey sent to a nationally representative panel of 1,000 UK consumers aged 18-65.

 Each quarter we rank the brands in the top 10 leaderboard based on eight industry-specific attributes.
 Here are the main points of interest:

 Despite being given the highest weighted ranking for five of the eight attributes (and securing the highest average ranking overall) in Q1, McCoy’s drops out of the leaderboard entirely in Q1, its hold on consumer consciousness not strong enough to secure a high enough Unprompted Brand Recall score.

 KP replaces McCoy’s as winning the highest weighted ranking for the most attributes in Q2: taste, snack doesn’t get boring, memorable branding & adverts and sustainable packaging.